ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 Month-1 retention sits at **1.30%**.
 Which means if you take a group of customers who bought for the first time in any given month, only about 1 in 77 of them comes back the following month.
 The other 98–99 are gone.

 There is a silver lining: among the small slice that does return, repeat purchase behavior does persist into later months.
-So the platform isn't fundamentally broken — there's just a huge drop-off right after the first purchase that nobody seems to be catching.
+So the platform isn't fundamentally broken, there's just a huge drop-off right after the first purchase that nobody seems to be catching.

 At 1.30%, the business is essentially running an acquisition-only model.
 Which works while acquisition scales, but gets expensive and fragile over time.
-Post-purchase CRM — even something simple like a Day 3 recommendation email and a Day 7 voucher — would likely move this number meaningfully.
+Post-purchase CRM, even something simple like a Day 3 recommendation email and a Day 7 voucher, would likely move this number meaningfully.

 **Goal:** Get Month-1 retention from 1.30% to at least 5% within 3 months of launching any structured follow-up program.